1991–92 National Division 1

-The 1991–92 Courage League National Division One was the fifth season of the first tier of the English league system, currently known as the Gallagher Premiership.
-Bath were the defending champions while new teams included Rugby Lions and London Irish who were promoted from the 1990–91 Courage League National Division Two.
-Each team played each other once.
+The 1991–92 National Division 1 (sponsored by Courage Brewery) was the fifth season of the top tier of the English rugby union league system, the Courage Clubs Championship, currently known as Premiership Rugby.
+Bath were the defending champions while new teams included promoted sides Rugby Lions and London Irish.

-Bath were the champions, retaining their title (and third overall), beating Orrell by one point, while Nottingham and Rosslyn Park were the relegated to the 1992–93 Courage League National Division Two.
+Bath were the champions, retaining their title (and third overall), beating Orrell by one point, while Nottingham and Rosslyn Park were relegated to the 1992–93 National Division 2.

+Structure

+Each team played one match against each of the other teams, playing a total of twelve matches each.
+The bottom two sides would be relegated to National Division 2.